dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/pre-hook-post-hook.md

 </Tabs>

 ## Definition
-A SQL statement (or list of SQL statements) to be run before or after a model, seed or snapshot is built.
+A SQL statement (or list of SQL statements) to be run before or after a <Term id="model" />, seed or snapshot is built.

 Pre- and post-hooks can also call macros that return SQL statements.